baallan/distribution/Installation.md

 ## TOSS 3

-Supported features: LDMS, Baler, SOS database, LDMS SOS storage plugin, genders, Infinband, RDMA, Lustre, Slurm jobid collection, Python library wrappers.
+Supported features: LDMS, libgenders, Omnipath, Infiniband, and Cray RDMA, Lustre, jobid collection, Python library wrappers.

-Unsupported features: SOS Python interfaces.
-(Cython lacking)
+Unsupported features: SOS, Baler.

 Relocations available (specify identical relocations to all packages when installing):
 /var, /etc, /usr. --relocate is supported and --prefix is not.